CoSMo: a Framework to Instantiate Conditioned Process Simulation Models: Introduction

 \section{Introduction}

 Process simulation models are instrumental in a variety of Process Mining (PM) applications including compliance analysis, performance analysis, and what-if analysis.
 Predominantly, these models are categorized into Data-driven Process Simulation (DDS) models~\cite{MartinDC16,CamargoDR19b,CamargoDG20,BurattinRRT22}, Deep Learning-based (DL) solutions~\cite{CamargoDR19,CamargoDR21}, and hybrid approaches combining both~\cite{CamargoDR22hybridsim,MeneghelloFG23rims}, each offering unique capabilities and facing distinct challenges.
 While DDS models excel in simulating control-flow patterns, they are often hindered by oversimplified assumptions about resource behavior and are susceptible to biases from event log characteristics.
 Conversely, DL models, despite their success in predictive process monitoring~\cite{ManeiroVL21}, struggle with the stochastic nature and the challenges of integrating what-if scenario knowledge, limiting their utility in process simulation~\cite{Dumas21}.
-A critical aspect common to both DDS and DL models is the stochastic approach in simulation, relying on randomness to yield realistic outcomes.
-While this enhances realism, it limits user control over simulated behavior, especially in deep learning approaches, and hinders flexible what-if analysis.
-Reliance on the most likely sequence often leads to monotonous outcomes, highlighting the need for more control and variability in simulations.
+A natural aspect common to both DDS and DL models is the stochastic approach in simulation, relying on randomness to yield realistic outcomes~\cite{Aalst15}.
+While this enhances realism, it might limit user control over simulated behavior and hinder practical flexibility (e.g., for what-if analysis).
+In this sense, DDS models overcome this issue by providing tunable parameters~\cite{CamargoDR19b}.
+On the other hand, DL-based process simulation models typically do not provide this flexibility.
+These models are often seen as black boxes, with no options for users to influence the simulation results, relying solely on random sampling methods to draw predictions from the probability distributions outputted by the model.